kshedden/seqmatch/README.md

 * Edit the `config.json` file to contain the proper paths for the read and gene files (the gene file name should be the output file of the previous step).
-Then adjust the run parameters if desired, and run `qsub run.pbs` to fully process one read file.
+Then adjust the run parameters if desired, and run `qsub run.pbs --ConfigFileName=config.json` to fully process one read file.
 This currently takes around five hours (for around 90M distinct reads and 60M distinct genes, using 20 hashes, and PMatch around 0.9-1).
+Alternatively, the parameters can be passed as flags, as discussed below.

 __Goal and approach__